Gradac, Split-Dalmatia County

 The municipality, consisting of the coastal settlements Drvenik, Zaostrog, Podaca, Brist and Gradac itself, marks the end of the riviera and the county.

+Demographics

-Municipality has very low density of permanent population (mostly native to Dalmatia, or the rest of Croatia and neighboring Bosnia & Herzegovina), with handful of people outside of the region.
+The municipality has very low density of permanent population (mostly native to Dalmatia, or the rest of Croatia and neighboring Bosnia and Herzegovina), with handful of people outside of the region.

-In the early Covid-19 pandemic in Croatia this low mobility helped in the control of the pandemic, as there were no positive cases reported and all preventive measures were easier to implement early and effectively, as in few other sub-urban areas.
+In 2021, the municipality had 2,401 residents in the following 5 settlements: